awsdocs/aws-net-developer-guide/doc_source/csharp_rekognition_code_examples.md

     using Amazon.Rekognition.Model;

     /// <summary>
-    /// Uses the Amazpon Rekognition Service to list the collection IDs in the
+    /// Uses Amazon Rekognition to list the collection IDs in the
-    /// default user account.
-This example was crated using the AWS SDK for
+    /// current account.
+This example was created using the AWS SDK for
     /// .NET version 3.7 and .NET Core 5.0.
     /// </summary>
     public class ListCollections